lf-edge/eve/docs/LOGGING.md

 Similarly relations between objects can be represented/logged using relation type objects with this infrastructure.
 Same relation implementation between AppInstanceConfig and VolumeConfig can be found in functions AddOrRefcountVolumeConfig, MaybeRemoveVolumeConfig.

+### Precautions with naming new keys in Log objects

+1) Try and use exiting key values used in other object types before creating new keys.
+2) If it becomes mandatory to create a new key field, suffix the key name with the type of value.
+We currently only support ```-int64``` & ```-bool``` suffixes for keys.
+Anything else shall be treated as text/string type by cloud software.

 # Helpful debug commands

 1. If you are debugging a device and for some reason do not see logs coming to /persist/rsyslog/syslog.txt (possible issue with rsyslogd) and would like to read/tail logs directly from memlogd buffers, use the following command.